customer7/ncn/src/site/notes/Notes/Access, Radial.md

 	- 2,000 units of heparin
 - Verapamil is acidic and will cause uncomfortable feeling, thus needs to be diluted before injecting
 - Heparin dose can be adjusted depending on the purpose of the angiography

+### Avoiding Complications
+- When injecting the anesthetics, make sure all the air in the syringe is purged out, as subcutaneous air could severely interfere with the ultrasound imaging and obscure the artery.
+- When injecting a spasmolytic cocktail into an awake patient, make sure to inform the patient and hold the patient's arm in place to prevent sudden movement of the arm due to discomfort.

 ## Cases